Force over Distance: Chapter 14

 Rush didn't say anything.

-Finally, finally, it seemed like he’d said the right thing.
+Finally, finally, he’d said the right thing.

 Rush's shoulders relaxed.
 He lifted his head, his eyes still shielded by his hands.